 Below, for comparison, are collective images of the bolts for the .22-inch RF Rifles Nos.
 5, 6, 7 (British), 8 & 9.

-The C No.7 (Canadian) bolt is more or less identical to that of the Royal Navy issue No.9 rifle.
+The C No.7 (Canadian) bolt is more or less identical to that of the Royal Navy issue N.9 (No.9) rifle.

 The No. 5 and follow-on No.7 rifles' bolt-heads were longer to permit their use with the respective five round magazines with which these rifles were fitted.
-Both the No.8 and No.9 rifles were designed as single-shot.
-The No.9 bolt and bolt-head ( along with that of the Canadian C No.7 rifle ) is effectively the same as used on all the .303 and earlier .22RF Enfield rifles.
-With these bolts, the only differences from the full-bore units were in the striker (shortened), the firing-pin ( a separate unit) and the offset of the firing pin hole for the rimfire cartridge.
+The No.6 rifle used an 11mm longer bolt-head than the No.5 but, although that bolt-head was of the same cross-section that would enable magazine feeding, the No.6 rifle was fitted with a single-shot loading platform sprung from below by a leaf-spring rivetted to a base-plate in the magazine-well similar to that of the No.8 rifle.
+Both the No.8 and N.9 rifles were designed as single-shot, the No.8 having a fixed loading platform, and the N.9 just an empty magazine shell, akin to the original S.M.L.E. training rifles.
+The N.9 bolt and bolt-head (along with that of the Canadian C No.7 rifle ) is effectively the same as used on all the .303 rifles, modified with the offset free-floating firing-pin of the earlier .22RF "Long--Lee" and S.M.L.E. rifles.
+With these bolts, the only differences from the full-bore units were in the striker (shortened), the firing-pin (a separate unit) and the offset of the firing-pin hole for the rimfire cartridge.
 The conversions of the No.4 rifle, to the various rimfire training rifles, obviously used the later bolt body with the lightened upper/right lug rib.
 The S.M.L.E.
-(Short Magazine Lee-Enfield) rifle conversions all used the earlier bolt body with the solid rib and usually the earlier cocking piece, although many of these have subsequently been replaced with later items.
+(Short Magazine Lee-Enfield) rifle conversions all used the earlier bolt-body with the solid rib and usually the earlier cocking piece, although many of these have subsequently been replaced by later items.

 For further detail of the bolts and bolt-head arrangements for each rifle, visit the links for the various marks given below,